Last updated June 2013

 Applicants are expected to have a doctorate or to have published work of doctoral character and quality.
 Ph.D. candidates are not eligible to apply, but the Society is particularly interested in supporting the work of young scholars who have recently received the doctorate.
 Independent scholars and faculty members at all four-year and two-year research and non-research institutions are welcome to apply provided that all eligibility guidelines are met.
 American citizens and residents of the United States may use their Franklin awards at home or abroad.
 Foreign nationals not affiliated with a U.S. institution must use their Franklin awards for research in the United States.
 Applicants who have previously received a Franklin grant may reapply after an interval of two years.

-Funding is offered up to a maximum of $6,000 for use in calendar year 2013.
+Funding is offered up to a maximum of $6,000.
 Grants are not retroactive.

 Grants are payable to the individual applicant.
 Franklin grants are taxable income, but the Society is not required to report payments.
 It is recommended that grant recipients discuss their reporting obligations with their tax advisors.

 October 1, for a January 2014 decision for work in February 2014 through January 2015